adidesh07/Sudoku/README.md

 ![](Images/Game.JPG)

 User can visualise how the backtracking algorithm solves the sudoku by clicking the visualise solution button.
 Note that the visualisation is slowed down for the ease of the viewer.
-The actual backtracking process gets completed in a matter or milliseconds.
+The actual backtracking process gets completed in a matter of milliseconds.

 ### How to play: